 We have recently commissioned a study by consultants of the Pictish stones present around the village.
 This has been in conjunction with Aberdeen University and Aberdeenshire Council.

-The draft report has been received which considers the present state of the stones and how they would be best displayed for the benefit of residents and visitors.
+The final report has been received which considers the present state of the stones and how they would be best displayed for the benefit of residents and visitors.
 It includes suggestions for priority works and some indication of budget costing.
 The report can be downloaded here .

 Rhynie Chert SSSI

 This site, which lies to the east of Essie Road on the northern boundary of the village, is currently managed by Scottish Natural Heritage.
 Little has been done apart from some tree planting, and the pasture is let for annual grazing.
 SNH have suggested that we might participate with them in developing other uses for the site within the constraints of the SSSI.

 We are presently thinking about how the site might benefit the village.
 One suggestion would be to route a path over the site to join with the higher path up Tap o Noth.
 It might also be possible to improve the access to the planted area to enable its use by visitors.
 To enable this a footbridge has been constructed across the Essie Burn with a path from the road near to the road bridge.